SendiAp/Remaining/README.md

-## How many apples grow on a tree?
-All of them!
+## How does a French skeleton say hello?
+Bone-jour.